 The Statutory Demand must be in the form set out in the Corporations Act, must be in writing and must be signed by or on behalf of the creditor.
 It must correctly state the debtor’s company name and its registered office and it must specify a place in Australia where the debt can be paid.
 It is permissible to specify that payment be made to the creditor’s solicitors.
 A Court can set aside a Statutory Demand that is not technically correct, so it is advisable to get a lawyer to prepare it.

 The Statutory Demand requires the company to pay the debt or secure or compound the amount owed within 21 days of the date of the Statutory Demand “to the creditor’s satisfaction”.
 Those words require an objective test.
 It is for the Court to decide whether a creditor acted reasonably if he or she rejected a debtor’s proposal.

-One of the significant advantages of Statutory Demands is that it is not a requirement to first get judgment against the debtor company.
+One of the significant advantages of Statutory Demands is that creditors are not required to first get a judgment against the debtor company.
 This means that in the right circumstances, it is a quick and cost-effective alternative to court proceedings as a way to force a company to pay money that is rightfully owed.

-If a judgment has not been obtained then there must be an affidavit accompanying the Statutory Demand, verifying that the debt is due and payable and that it complies with the rules laid down for Statutory Demands.
+If a judgment has not been obtained then there must be an affidavit accompanying the Statutory Demand, verifying that the debt is due and payable and that it complies with the Corporations Rules.
 Note that, if the Statutory Demand does not rely on a judgment and it is not accompanied by an affidavit, it will be set aside.